Lane Hall: History

-Construction

 The construction of the Lane Hall began with the laying of the cornerstone in 1963, although there was no formal ceremony.
-(Note: "Faith by Their Works: The Progressive Tradition at Bates College from 1855 to 1877", By Tomothy Larson (p.15)) The principal façade of the Lane Hall, from the north, is of four floors and eleven bays.
+The principal façade of the Lane Hall, from the north, is of four floors and eleven bays.
 The ground floor is hidden by a raised carriage ramp and parapet, thus the façade appears to be of three floors.
 The central three bays are behind a prostyle portico (this was a later addition to the hall, built in 1970) serving, thanks to the carriage ramp, as a porte cochere.
-(Note: "Faith by Their Works: The Progressive Tradition at Bates College from 1855 to 1877", By Tomothy Larson (p.16)) The hall's southern façade is a combination of the Palladian and neoclassical styles of architecture.
+The hall's southern façade is a combination of the Palladian and neoclassical styles of architecture.
 It is of three floors, all visible.
 The ground floor is rusticated in the Palladian fashion.
 At the center of the façade is a neoclassical projecting triangular point of four bays.
 The point is flanked by two bays, the windows of which, as on the north façade, have alternating segmented and pointed pediments at first-floor level.
 The bows cover two staircase levels leading to a colonnaded loggia, next to Pettengill Hall.
-(Note: "Faith by Their Works: The Progressive Tradition at Bates College from 1855 to 1877", By Tomothy Larson (p.
-17)) Lane Hall was constructed at a totaled cost of $630,000 ($4.8 million in 2016 U.S. dollars.)
+Lane Hall was constructed at a totaled cost of $630,000 ($4.8 million in 2016 U.S. dollars.)

-Administration

-Past presidents

-There have been eight presidents of Bates College, and one interim president.